 Instructions

-- Rinse the eggplant (vangi or brinjal) first.
-On an open flame or on top of a grill, roast the eggplant till the skin gets completely charred and the eggplant shrinks a bit in size.
+- On an open stovetop flame or on top of a grill, roast the eggplant till the skin gets completely charred and the eggplant shrinks a bit in size.

-- Keep on rotating the eggplant on the flame so that it gets cooked evenly and from all sides.
+- Keep on rotating the eggplant with the help of tongs so that it gets cooked evenly and from all sides.

 - Insert a fork or a knife in the center of the eggplant and check if its turned soft and mushy.
 If not, then continue with the roasting.

-- The eggplant should be completely cooked from within.
+- The eggplant should be completely cooked and softened from within.

 - Remove and immerse the roasted eggplant in a bowl or pan of water.